autodarts/releases/README.md

 You can install autodarts on a Linux system by using this single command.
 It will automatically download the latest version and install a systemd service to automatically start autodarts on startup.
+You might have to install `curl` on your machine beforehand.
+You can do so with `sudo apt install curl`.

 ```bash
 bash <(curl -sL get.autodarts.io)